cheng2zhang/tempering/prog/NAMD/README.thstat.md

 However, thermostats based on uniformly scaling the velocity are usually more efficient.
 Please see the demo, thermostat_ljdemo.html, for a comparison of the autocorrelation functions of the kinetic energy and velocity.
-We implement two examples of this type of global scaling thermostats.
+We implement two global thermostats based on velocity rescaling.

 * The velocity-rescaling thermostat [Bussi, Donadio, and Parrinello, JCP 126, 014101 (2007)].
 * The Nose-Hoover chain thermostat [Martyna, Klein, and Tuckerman, JCP 97, 2635 (1992)].